-Your assignments will advance rapidly from relatively simple summary-type assignments to quite complex tasks which require synthesis of multiple sources.
-These assignments will give you the opportunity to practice common rhetorical strategies used in academic writing and to gain experience crafting and supporting claims about the themes of this quarter: global history and how our knowledge is limited because of the narrow focus of typical educational curriculum.
+Your assignments will advance rapidly from relatively simple summary-type assignments to quite complex tasks which require synthesis of multiple sources and understanding of writer's tone.
+These assignments will give you the opportunity to practice common rhetorical strategies used in academic writing and to gain experience crafting and supporting claims about the themes of this quarter: global history and how our knowledge is typically quite limited because of the narrow focus of most forms of education.
 Your goal will be the composition of clear, well-organized, and well-developed essays that have varying purposes and audiences, and to show that you can construct a claim or set of claims using carefully researched facts and/or opinions from respected and reliable sources.

-I hope that this course will help you with the writing tasks that you're likely to encounter in your further college and university experiences, and your work life.
-My intention is to help you establish lifelong habits of sustained reflection, effective research, close reading, rigorous analysis, and persuasive written communication, all of which will be of use as you come to better know yourself, to better analyze the world, and to better contribute to solving civic, environmental, economic, and social problems.
+I hope that this course will help you with the writing tasks that you're likely to encounter in your further college and university experiences, as well as your eventual work life.
+My intention is to help you establish lifelong habits of sustained reflection, effective research, close reading, rigorous analysis, and persuasive written communication, all of which will be of use as you come to better know yourself, to better analyze the world, and to better contribute to solving civic and social problems.